Artelier Studios New Location at 10045 81 Ave (in the back alley)

-We have NEW LOCATION for art classes by The Paint Spot and it is located right across the street.
-The main entrance is from the back parking lot.
-Please see the map.
+Artelier Studios has a NEW LOCATION for art classes by The Paint Spot and it’s located right across the street.
+Access the main entrance from the back parking lot.
+Please see the map below and instructions for parking at Artelier Studios.

 Registration is available online